COVID-19 Safety Protocol

-All future Phone Meet & Greets and New Client Consultations will be held via Zoom.
-During this time, Miami Pet Concierge will have the opportunity to learn more about you, your beloved pets, your pet care needs, and also allows us the opportunity to explain who we are, and how we can help you!
+During this time, Miami Pet Concierge will have the opportunity to learn more about you, your beloved pets, your pet care needs, and allow us to explain who we are and how we can help you.

-Virtual New Client Consultations will be followed up by a brief outdoor, socially distanced meeting with the assigned Pet Care Specialist to set up lockboxes, exchange keys, and meet the client’s dogs.
-Indoor cats will not be met prior to service to keep pets, clients, and team members safe.
+Should a prospective client choose a virtual New Client Consultation, a brief outdoor, socially distanced meeting with be needed for the assigned Pet Care Specialist to set up lockboxes, exchange keys, and meet the client’s dogs.
+Should the new client have any indoor cats, they will not be met before service to keep pets, clients, and team members safe.

 Miami Pet Concierge is doing everything in our power to keep our clients and their pets safe during this time.
 We will continue to make adjustments to our protocol as needed or advised by local, state, and federal government officials.

 Many dog parents are looking for the perfect getaway from the confines of their homes (we don't blame them) and seek a fun, adventurous.
 Restorative stay away that looks nothing like their routine; we thought we’d bring your list of the Top 5 Places to Travel in...

 How To Protect Your Pets From COVID-19 With the announcement of the first confirmed cases in the United States of COVID-19 infections in domesticated cats, the Center for Disease Controls announced new recommendations on how to protect your pets from COVID-19.
 We...